 I may be required to interact with the joy I know of God’s character differently than how I would have interacted with the joy that my unfulfilled longing would have brought.
 Meaning, the latter would have been tactile and tangible, and the joy I do know of God’s sovereignty and goodness are often neither of those, but spiritual in nature.
 The experience is different.
 But the theological/spiritual command no less direct bearing upon me—but more when considered rightly.
 Through the Word of God, the voice of God speaks to my spirit, and I trust that the joy I find there can outweigh other possible good.

 (7) I will not so diminish God in my sights as to believe another life sketch to be better than him.

 Another path that I envisioned for my life would have brought joy; my desire was not wrong, and I cannot—in fact, I should not—deny it.
 Yet, no good path can prevail over and above the goodness of who God is.
 And so, I compare the two.
 I determine to compare.
 Specifically, I find that God himself is my good all the time, in every fulfilled or unfulfilled longing.
 That this goodness remains when longings go unfulfilled leads me to thankfulness.

 When the disciple Peter started to weigh his life’s difficult trajectory against factors outside of a peace-filled singular commitment to the Lord, Christ pointedly and simply responded, “…what is that to you?
 You follow me!”
 (John 21:22b).
 And when I am called on a groaning earth through the way of unfulfilled longings, I think of the same penetrating words: “You follow me.”

 God has asked me on this “revised” life trajectory; he is the one saying “follow.”
-Associated with him I perceive these longings to be ennobled; following God through the ache matters to him.
+Associated with him I perceive unfulfilled longings to be ennobled; following God through the ache matters to him.
 In this my unfulfilled longings are filled with divine purpose.